benjones/presenterMode/README.md

 Before Presenter Mode, I could either mirror my laptop display, which means my notes are visible to my students as well me, or I could extend my display to the projector, and try to contort my head to look at the projector while keeping my laptop screen private.

 With Presenter Mode, I extend my desktop to the projector and maxmize the Presenter Mode mirror window onto it.
 Then I can share any window I want to the projector and quickly switch between slides, code, terminal, or my iPad screen.

 I can also share my mirror window over Zoom so remote students see the same things that in-person students do, and only the window I want is recorded.

+Now, in version 3, PresenterMode can record a video of the mirror window voiceover.
+Using my mac's built in mic works pretty well, but wired external mics also seem to work fine.
+The video files may be relatively large, so you may want to compress them after you're done with your lecture.

 ## User Manual